Fruits and Vegetables For Your Dog

 - Pumpkin – Raw, cooked, or even the seeds are all fair game for my doggos.

-Well there it is.
-An easy list of common fruits and vegetables that you can add to your dogs diet today.
-It is not a complete list by a long shot, but I would be true to my name my if I wasn’t a little lazy.
+Well, there it is.
+An easy list of common fruits and vegetables that you can add to your dog’s diet today.
+It is not a complete list by a long shot, but I would be true to my name if I wasn’t a little lazy.
 One word of caution: If your dog is not already used to eating fresh produce go slow.
 It will take time for their guts to build back the digestive enzymes it takes to fully digest them.
-Or in other words they will get the runs if you feed to many at first.
+Or in other words, they will get the runs if you feed too many at first.